Learning Transfer Operators by Kernel Density Estimation: Frobenius-Perron and the Classical Ulam-Galerkin Method for Estimation

-An estimate such as Eqs.~(\ref{est1})-(\ref{est2}) has previously been called an Ulam-Galerkin estimate ~\cite{bollt2013applied,ma2013relatively}, a description which we made to intentionally separate the concept of the limit of long time iteration, as one does when considering ergodic averages, from short time considerations, such as that Eqs.~(\ref{est1})-(\ref{est2}) can simply be taken as an estimate of the action of the map on ensemble densities, between two time frames, or perhaps to be iterated a few times.
+An estimate such as \cref{est1,est2} has previously been called a Ulam-Galerkin estimate ~\cite{bollt2013applied,ma2013relatively}, a description which was made to intentionally separate the concept of the limit of long time iteration, from short time considerations.
 The phrase Galerkin is stated in terms of projection of the action of the operator onto a basis of characteristic functions $\{\xi_{B_i}(x)\}$, supported over the grid elements, $\{ B_i \}$,